Grants, Loans and Scholarships

 Federal student aid through the Department of Education is available for qualifying students in the form of:

-To begin the process for determining your eligibility for Federal file your Free Application for Federal Student Aid (FAFSA)
+To begin the process for determining your eligibility for federal aid, file your FAFSA.

 Many states offer aid to their residents, part of which may be available for out-of-state tuition.
-Check with your high school counselor or State Department of Education for more information.
+Check with your high school counselor or your state's Department of Education for more information.

 Visit Iowa College Student Aid Commission for more information

-Full-time students on the Lamoni Campus and full-time nursing students on the Independence campus may be eligible for Grants and/or Scholarships.
-GPA requirements are based on a 4.0 scale.
+Full-time students on the Lamoni Campus and full-time nursing students on the Independence Campus may be eligible for grants and/or scholarships.
+Grade Point Average (GPA) requirements are based on a 4.0 scale.

 - Competitive Scholarships